kamesh63/Finance-Report/README.md

-from pathlib import Path

-# Define the README content
-readme_content = """\
 # 💼 Power BI Sales Report Dashboard

 This project is based on Microsoft’s official Power BI tutorial: **"From Excel workbook to stunning report in Power BI Desktop."** It demonstrates the end-to-end process of importing, transforming, analyzing, and visualizing financial data in Power BI.